-Integrating the many aspects of the manufacturing operation using a data-centered approach can help companies optimize production and control costs.
+Integrating the many aspects of the manufacturing operation using a data-centered approach can help companies optimize production, produce higher-quality parts and control costs.
 Tracking and analyzing weld data plays an important role in this process.
 Learn more about trends in welding intelligence and how weld data fits into a digitalized manufacturing environment.

 Benefits of digitalized manufacturing